60 Grados Fahrenheit A Celsius

 The Science Behind the Conversion

 The conversion formula isn't arbitrary; it reflects the difference in the scales' reference points.
-The ratio 5/9 accounts for the different intervals between the freezing and boiling points of water on the two scales.
-The Celsius scale has a 100-degree interval between freezing and boiling, while Fahrenheit has a 180-degree interval (212°F - 32°F = 180°F).
-The ratio 100/180 simplifies to 5/9.
+Think about it: the ratio 5/9 accounts for the different intervals between the freezing and boiling points of water on the two scales.
+Even so, the Celsius scale has a 100-degree interval between freezing and boiling, while Fahrenheit has a 180-degree interval (212°F - 32°F = 180°F).
+Also, the ratio 100/180 simplifies to 5/9.
 Subtracting 32 aligns the zero points of the two scales.

 Practical Applications of 60°F (15.56°C)